Mokulele Airlines: Mokulele Flight Service and Mokulele Airlines

 In October 2008, Mokulele announced that it had reached an agreement with Republic Airways Holdings to provide inter-island jet service.
 On November 19, Republic's Shuttle America began operating two Embraer 170 regional jet aircraft on flights between Honolulu, Lihue, and Kona under the Mokulele name, with additional aircraft and destinations to be added in 2009.
 As a result of Mokulele's entrance into markets that compete directly with go!, that airline later announced that it would end the go!Express agreement with Mokulele in April 2009.

 In December 2008, Mokulele Airlines announced partnerships with two larger North American airlines.
 The first, with Alaska Airlines, allows members of Alaska's Mileage Plan frequent flyer program to earn and redeem miles on Mokulele flights, with a code-sharing agreement hoped for in early 2009.
-The second, with WestJet Airlines, provides access to Mokulele's inter-island flights to WestJet's customers, including sightseeing air tours.
+The second, with WestJet, provides access to Mokulele's inter-island flights to WestJet's customers, including sightseeing air tours.
 Each airline was to promote the other on their respective websites.
 Mokulele continued to operate flights on behalf of go!
 Express while also operating its own, independent brand.

 After running into financial difficulties earlier in the year, the airline announced in March 2009 that Republic had taken a 50% stake in the company.
 Boyer relinquished the CEO position to Republic vice president Scott Durgin, moving to head the airline's sales and marketing efforts.
 Republic also assumed control of the Cessna Grand Caravan aircraft operated by Mokulele.
-A few days later, Mesa announced that the change of CEO allows the airline to terminate its agreement with Mokulele early, and would terminate the agreement effective March 24, 2009 and nullifying Mokulele agreement to operate Caravans as "go! express."
+A few days later, Mesa announced that the change of CEO allows the airline to terminate its agreement with Mokulele early, and would terminate the agreement effective March 24, 2009, and nullifying Mokulele agreement to operate Caravans as "go! express."